Uncle Fedya, His Dog, and His Cat: Sharik

-Pechkin the Postmaster
+Pechkin the Postman

 Pechkin (Печкин, печка lit. oven), or Igor Ivanovich Pechkin, is described as a middle-aged man in a hat.
 He is the postman in Prostokvashino.
 He is extremely nosy and thinks that he has the right "to know everything" that is happening in the village.
 Pechkin is a comical character, who is always being outsmarted by the animals.
 He is voiced by Boris Novikov in Soyuzmultfilm's series.

 Jack Grabbit

 Jack Grabbit (Хватайка from the Russian verb хватать meaning "to snatch" or "to grab") is a small thieving jackdaw.
 He snatches everything that catches his eye, hides it in the cupboard, and then fiercely protects his "treasures", which is very inconvenient for Fyodor and his friends.
 Matroskin tries to teach him the human language, but Jack Grabbit only manages to learn one phrase: "Who's there?"
 Still Matroskin counts that as a success, because he thinks that a well-timed question asked behind the door could scare away the burglars.
 This idea backfires when Pechkin comes to the house while there's nobody in.
-After announcing: "This is Pechkin the Postmaster, I've brought your Murzilka magazine" he is being continuously asked "Who's there?" by Jack Grabbit.
+After announcing: "This is Pechkin the Postman, I've brought your Murzilka magazine" he is being continuously asked "Who's there?" by Jack Grabbit.
 This conversation continues for a long time, leading to Pechkin's nervous breakdown, and afterwards Uncle Fyodor has to treat him with tea and candies.
 Jack Grabbit is voiced by Zinaida Naryshkina in Soyuzmultfilm's series.

 Murka

 Murka (Мурка, a female cat name lit. purry) is a red cow.
-After Matroskin starts to miss milk and decides to purchase a cow, he comes back from the service bureau with a cow that he names Murka.
+After Matroskin starts to miss milk and decides to purchase a cow, he comes back from the rental service bureau with a cow that he names Murka.
 To Sharik's amazement, she eats all the curtains and potted flowers in their house.
 Fyodor eventually chains her up.

-Murka is a silly and spoilt animal, however she gives a lot of milk.
+Murka is a silly and spoilt animal, but she gives a lot of milk.
 In fact, Matroskin gets so much milk, that he fills every bucket, jar and even the fish tank with it.
 After soured milk starts leaking from the tap, he decides to buy a calf, but it turns out to be unnecessary because Murka gives birth to a black calf.
 They name him Gavryusha (Гаврюша hypocorism for Gavriil).
 At the end of Uncle Fedya, His Dog, and His Cat Murka reveals that she can use human language too.
-When Matroskin asks why she didn't talk before, she answers: "To you?
+When Matroskin asks why she didn't talk before, she replies: "To you?
 What for?"